gkhapli/HttpRequestAnalyser/README.md

 **Total failed requests** - This field contains the total requests that failed for a specific endpoint.
 The failed requests are with status KO.

 **Average Response Time (ms)** - This field contains the average response time for a specific endpoint.
-For Average response time, we first calculate the execution time by subtracting the request time of end with time of start and then calculate the average for each endpoint.
+For Average response time, we first calculate the execution time and used it for calculation of average for each endpoint.
 Only the requests with status OK are considered for this calculation.

 **95th Percentile (ms)** - The 95th Percentile value is calculated for each specific endpoint.
 The Execution time values are considered for the calculation.